Utkichaps/Disastron/README.md

 ### Menu

-The menu can be seen in the following image
+The menu can be seen in the following image:

 <img src="R_images/menu.jpeg">

 ### Map